Mohamad-Assari/TheDodger/README.md

 # TheSurvivor
 A fun 2D game implemented with java.

-As my midterm project(Advanced Programming)
+This was my midterm project of Advanced Programming course at Amirkabir University of Technology.